 - List the applications that staff can access from home and in the office.

-- Note existing tools, VPNs, firewalls, web filters, and where they fall short for remote work security.
+- Note existing tools, VPNs, firewalls, web filters, and where they fall short for modern work security.

 - Identify key pain points caused by the challenges of protecting a hybrid workforce, such as slow connections or visibility gaps.